ArchanaPrabhuG/Cutomer_Loyalty_blockchain/README.md

 ## 3. Deploy Network

-The bna can be deployed to a local instance of Fabric or can use IBM Blockchain Starter Plan.
+The bna can be deployed to a local instance of Fabric.

 - [Deploy to Hyperledger Fabric locally](./docs/deploy-local-fabric.md)